vatpac-technology/sops/docs/aerodromes/classc/Williamtown.md

 ![WLM Gates](img/wlmgates.png){ width="700" }
   <figcaption>WLM Gates</figcaption>
 </figure>

+Aircraft cleared via a gate must have their flight plan amended to reflect the new tracking point.

+!!! example
+    An aircraft tracking via Gate 4 would have `WLM088025` added to their route.

 ### Initial and Pitch Procedures
 The Intial Points for RWY 12 is the SW tip of Grahamstown Dam, and RWY 30 is the coastline.